Cooking With Ry’s great rib video using the #7 Wing and Rib rub!

-Rubs will enhance the flavor of any cut of meat and the amount of rub used is according to your own taste.
-For larger cuts of meat I tend to be more generous with the amount of rub I use for example an 8lb Boston Butt, that is going to spend hours in a smoker, I use a generous coating of Bob's #7 Wing and Rib Rub as opposed to a pork chop which I'm more conservative.
-I use disposable rubber gloves when applying the rub then wrap the meat in plastic wrap and refrigerate for several hours or overnight.
+Rubs will enhance the flavor of any meat, the amount of rub used is according to your own taste.
+For large cuts of meat I tend to be more generous with the amount of rub I use.
+For an 8lb Boston Butt, which is going to spend hours in a smoker, I use a generous coating of Bob’s #7 Wing and Rib Rub as opposed to a pork chop which I’m more conservative with the rub.
+I use disposable rubber gloves when applying the rub.
+You can wrap the meat in plastic wrap and refrigerate for several hours or overnight if you wish.

 When using Bob's #7 or #8 as a seasoning start out conservatively and add more according to your own taste.
 Both are great on meat, fish and vegetables.
 They can also be a great substitute for salt of pepper!